open-ephys/ONI/source/api/liboni/onidriver.rst

 Functions
 ------------------------
 All driver translators must implement these functions.
-They are called internally by the public interface decribed in :ref:`oni.h` and perform direct hardware access as needed.
+They are called internally by the public interface described in :ref:`oni.h` and perform direct hardware access as needed.

 .. alias::  oni_driver_create_ctx